MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/get-officewebappsmachine.md

 Get-OfficeWebAppsMachine
 ```

-This example returns details about the current server that is in an farm.
+This example returns details about the current server that is in an Office Online Server farm.